-Kevin says he wanted to put it somewhere secure for a short-term.
+Kevin says he wanted to put it somewhere secure for the short-term.
 That ruled out a taxable account.
 Instead, he put it in a high-yield savings account.
 That meant that they earned a bit extra through interest.
 They also had the added flexibility of knowing they could divert the money elsewhere if there was a major disruption in their plans.

 It seems like their system was fine-tuned, but Kevin actually said the five years they worked on paying off their mortgage was a financial roller coaster.
-Amber opted to a take a year leave with the birth of each of their two children.
+Amber opted to take a year's leave with the birth of each of their two children.
 That means there were huge fluctuations in income.

 Though they typically aimed to put half of their after-tax income toward saving and investing, they made sure to leave some room for fun.
 They knew if their plan was going to work for five years, they had to find a way to control expenses and still enjoy life.
 Most importantly, they wanted to be able to take care of their family.

 At the end of January 2020, Kevin and Amber were ready to make their final payment.
 They took their family to a historic bank in the heart of their downtown.
 After sitting down with a banker and making the final payment, they celebrated in the bank.
 They celebrated again over milkshakes at Potbelly’s, a family-favorite restaurant.